 The Group is party to financial instruments as part of its normal operations.
-These financial instruments include cash and cash equivalents, receivables, payables and employee entitlements.
+These financial instruments include cash and cash equivalents, receivables and payables.
 All financial instruments are recognised in the Prospective Consolidated Statement of Financial Position and all revenues and expenses in relation to financial instruments are recognised in the Prospective Consolidated Statement of Comprehensive Revenue and Expense.